ecalder6/azure-gaming/README.md

     * If you do not wish to disable steam guard, please follow the manual instructions provided below.

 ## Pricing
-Use [this calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to estimate your price.
+Use [this calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to estimate your price for using Azure.
 Remember to pick NV6 size VM and some network bandwidth.
+The guide above also has an estimated price per hour.

 ## How to use
 ### Automated